Why Does Russia Want to Invade Ukraine? What Role do the US, NATO, China, India, and the EU play?

 It all started in April 2008, at the NATO Summit in Bucharest, where a statement was issued by NATO that Ukraine and Georgia may become a part of NATO in near future.
 Putin viewed it as an existential threat and refused to accept it.

 However, NATO expansion, EU expansion, and now including Ukraine as a Western bulwark on Russia's border and trying to turn Ukraine into a pro-American liberal democracy, was seen as an immediate existential crisis for Russia by Putin.

 In this great-power politics, you have to be careful about what superpower countries think of you, especially if you border with any of them.

 It is more like provoking Russia and Ukraine into a war than protecting Ukrainian sovereignty from the Russian dictator.
 Of course, one country's peace and security are bigger than another's growth and development.
 Also, no state would allow any organization of which it is not a part and its allies to deploy militants all around it.

 Former US president Donald Trump said that the world was a peaceful place because America was strong.
 Stressing that Russia "respected" America under his administration, he called current President Joe Biden "weak and grossly incompetent," which has led to the current situation in Ukraine.

-Although there is no direct participation, it seems like other European countries like the UK, Poland, France, Germany, etc are participating as well by giving advice, providing intel, setting up defenses, and formulating plans for Ukraine.
+Although there is no direct participation, European countries like the UK, USA, Poland, France, etc., are still giving brainstormer’s advice to Ukraine, providing Intel, setting up defenses, and formulating plans.
 Their grievances against Russia are not a well-kept secret.
 Nor is their continuous struggle to make Putin fall from power in Russia.

 Help us fight for world peace, along with all other pressing issues of our world by contributing however you can.
 You can write for us, share our articles, advise, volunteer, intern, donate, etc.